Haksell/ft_vox/README.md

 - port to wasm
 - generative skybox textures
 - fix water to be transparent block
+- fix dead pixels

 ## mandatory

 - [x] Your program will have to run in full screen mode.
 Reduce the default frame buffer is prohibited.
-- [ ] You must be able to create a very large procedural world.
+- [x] You must be able to create a very large procedural world.
 For this project, user should be able to visit at least 16384\*256\*16384 cubes (256 is the height).
 - [x] Some cubes may be empty, others can have different types, like grass, ground, sand, etc...
 - [x] Except for the empty cubes, they will all be opaque but will have their own textures.
 - [ ] There should be hills.